 There are different ways of Yoga available in Gita.
 It is the process of attaining 'Nirvana' through meditation.
 Fundamentally discipline in action is yoga, 'karmasu kausalyam yoga'.
 The path of Yoga insists on self-control and tranquility.
 This process proposes to the control of body, mind and breath.
 The process of doing yoga is also discussed here:

-one needs to sit in a calm and quite place on the
+i) one needs to sit in a calm and quite place on the grass/deer-skin,

 It is believed that yoga gives pleasure more than that derived from senses.
 The perfect peace can be attained through yoga and it leads to nirvana in God.